 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Springfield is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Springfield is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Springfield who work in healthcare (12.25%), management occupations (11.71%), and healthcare suport services (11.53%).

-The citizens of Springfield are slightly better educated than the national average of 21.84% for all cities and towns, with 23.31% of adults in Springfield having a bachelor's degree or advanced degree.
+The education level of Springfield citizens is a little higher than the average for US cities and towns: 23.31% of adults in Springfield have at least a bachelor's degree.

 The per capita income in Springfield in 2022 was $26,127, which is low income relative to Colorado, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,508 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.